SolaceSamples/solace-samples-nodejs/docs/_tutorials/publish-subscribe.md

 In order to send or receive messages, an application must connect a Solace session.
 The Solace session is the basis for all client communication with the Solace message router.

 The `solace.SolclientFactory` is used to create a Solace `Session` from `SessionProperties`.
-In the example below the `SessionProperties` is created using object initializers.
+In the example below, `SessionProperties` is created using object initializers.

 Then listeners are defined for Session Events of interest and for receiving direct messages, which are explained in the next sections.

 The created session connects to the Solace message router with the `session.connect()` call.

-This tutorial’s sample code comes as two separated applications: one (with the “publisher” object) publishes messages to a specific topic and the other (with the “subscriber” object) subscribes to messages on that topic, and receives the messages.
+This tutorial’s sample code comes as two separate applications: one (with the "publisher" object) publishes messages to a specific topic, and the other (with the "subscriber" object) subscribes to messages on that topic and receives the messages.

-The following is an example of session creating and connecting to the Solace message router for the subscriber.
+The following is an example of a session creating and connecting to the Solace message router for the subscriber.
 The publisher's code will be the same except for that it doesn't require a message event listener.

 ```javascript
 // create session